Coachella Valley

 Highways

-- Grade separations for State Route 86, including a new bridge at Avenue 50
+- Grade separations on SR-86, including a new bridge at Avenue 50

 - Expand Freeway Service Patrol to I-10 to quickly clear incidents from the freeway and keep traffic flowing